winitzki/scall/tutorial/programming_dhall.md

 ###### Definition

 A **typeclass** is a type constructor `P : Type → Type` together with some equations ("typeclass laws") that values of type `P t` must satisfy (for all `t : Type`).
-A **typeclass instance** for a type `t` is a value of type `P t` that satisfies those laws.
-That value is also called a **typeclass evidence** for the membership of `t` in the typeclass.
+That value of type `P t` is called a **typeclass evidence** for the membership of `t` in the typeclass.
-We say that a type `t` "has an instance" of the typeclass if we are able to compute an evidence value of type `P t`.
+One says that a type `t` "has an instance" of the typeclass if we are able to compute an evidence value of type `P t`.

 In languages such as Haskell and Scala, typeclass evidence values are implicit, making it easier for programmers to use typeclass membership.
 In Dhall, typeclasses are implemented by passing evidence values as explicit arguments to functions.